assemblerflow/flowcraft/docs/create_process.rst

 ------------------

-This section describes the main attributes of the :mod:`~assemblerflow.generator.Process` class: what they do and how do they impact the pipeline generation.
+This section describes the main attributes of the :mod:`~assemblerflow.generator.process.Process` class: what they do and how do they impact the pipeline generation.

 Input/Output types
 ::::::::::::::::::

-The :attr:`~assemblerflow.generator.Process.Process.input_type` and
+The :attr:`~assemblerflow.generator.process.Process.input_type` and
-:attr:`~assemblerflow.generator.Process.Process.output_type` attributes
+:attr:`~assemblerflow.generator.process.Process.output_type` attributes
 set the expected type of input and output of the process.
 There are no limitations to the type of input/output that are provided.
-However, processes will only link when the output of one process matches the input of the subsequent process (unless the :attr:`~assemblerflow.generator.Process.Process.ignore_type` attribute is set to ``True``).
+However, processes will only link when the output of one process matches the input of the subsequent process (unless the :attr:`~assemblerflow.generator.process.Process.ignore_type` attribute is set to ``True``).
 Otherwise, assemblerflow will raise an exception stating that two processes could not be linked.